 7. Don’t pay attention to the surrounding judgment

-This is why you must ignore judgment and badgering.
+All these questions can make you second-guess your boundaries for being friends with an ex while in a relationship with someone else.
+You must ignore outside judgment and badgering.
 If you’re sure that your feelings are gone and that you have no interest in dating them again, then what other people insinuate doesn’t matter.
-Set this as one of the boundaries for being friends with an ex because at the end of the day it used to be your relationship and now it’s your friendship.
+Set this as one of the boundaries for being friends with an ex because at the end of the day, it used to be your relationship and now it’s your friendship.

 Related Reading: Expert Advice On Coping With Feeling Empty After A Breakup

-So, that sums up 7 of the most important rules for being friends with an ex.
-Some of the boundaries for being friends with an ex that you set are more for your mind, the rest are for the both of you.
+So, that sums up 10 of the most important rules for being friends with an ex.
+Some of the boundaries for being friends with an ex that you set are more for your own mind, the rest are for the both of you.
 For the ones that need to be followed by both, you need to talk them out and agree on some common ground.

 If you’re someone who’s beginning their friendship with an ex, then you’re about to unfold a new chapter that’d be quite unlike any relationship you’ve had before.
 Being friends with your ex is going to completely change the way you see them.
 You’re going to see a side of them that you would have never gotten to see if you were dating them.
 Things might be a bit awkward in the beginning but eventually, the kinks will get ironed out.